-- Degree Core: ★60.
-These courses provide the foundation of knowledge in professional and discipline areas of the field. - (2) Activity Core: ★15.
-100-level Physical Activity Courses (PAC) and Dance Activity Courses (DAC) focus on acquiring basic skills and developing theoretical knowledge fundamental to the activity.
-300-level PAC/DAC courses focus on advanced skill development analysis, instruction, and/or coaching of a physical activity.
+- Degree Core: ★69.
+These courses provide the foundation of knowledge in professional and discipline areas of the field. - Activity Core: ★12.
+100-level Physical Activity Courses (PAC) and Dance Activity Courses (DAC) focus on the ability to demonstrate the basic skills of activity, the development of theoretical knowledge fundamental to the activity, and to gain an understanding of error detection and correction.
+The 300-level PAC courses are advanced level courses designed to offer theory and skills required for coaching activity including experience with advanced error detection and correction.
+The focus is on the development of coaching skills in both practice and competitive arenas.